iterative/dvc.org/content/docs/command-reference/dag.md

 ## Description

-The `dvc dag` command displays the stages of a <abbr>data pipeline</abbr> up to the target stage.
+Displays the stages of a <abbr>data pipeline</abbr> up to the target stage.
 If `target` is omitted, it will show the full project DAG.

 ## Options